 If your brown-eyed adult dog’s eyes change color, it may be a signal of eye disease or the aging process:

-- Interstitial keratitis is an inflammation of the cornea that can display as a bluish-white film over the eye.
+- Interstitial keratitis: An inflammation of the cornea that can display as a bluish-white film over the eye.

 So, as you can see, there’s more to a blue-eyed dog than (has to be said) meets the eye.
-Regardless of their color, the expression in your dog’s eyes is a great way to know what he’s thinking.
+Regardless of their color, the expression in your dog’s eyes is a great way to know what they’re thinking.
 Round eyes that show a lot of white indicate your pup is tense.
 Dilated pupils may be a sign of fear — or excitement.
-And when your dog is relaxed, he may even look like he’s squinting.
+And when your dog is relaxed, they may even look like they’re squinting.